On Transferability of Bias Mitigation Effects in Language Model Fine-Tuning: Exploring the Transferability of Bias Mitigation Effects

+We evaluate the overall performance of the models on downstream tasks along with appropriate bias metrics for each bias factor, analyzed for each dataset and task in previous works.
+We expect \method~to minimally affect classification performance while improving on bias metrics.

-We aim to train models that maintain their in-domain classification performance yet reduce FPRD with respect to specified bias factors.
-To evaluate the in-domain classification performance, we report F1-scores for GHC and Stormfront, and the accuracy scores for FDCL and DWMW.
-Following~\cite{Zhang2018MitigatingUB}, we use the equal error rate (EER) threshold for prediction; in other words, we set the prediction threshold so that the overall false positive rates and the false negative rates are the same on the validation set.
+\textbf{Classification Performance.} We report in-domain F1 scores for GHC, Stormfront, OntoNotes 5.0, and accuracy scores for FDCL, DWMW and BiasBios.
+Following~\citet{Zhang2018MitigatingUB}, for hate speech detection and toxicity detection datasets, we use the equal error rate (EER) threshold for prediction.

-To evaluate the group identifier bias on GHC and Stormfront, the FPRD metrics defined in Eq.~\ref{eq:fprd} can be directly applied on the in-domain test set, where each subset $S$ consists of examples mentioning one of 25 group identifiers provided by \citet{Kennedy2020ContextualizingHS}.
-In addition, in order to evaluate the rate of false positive predictions on non-hate speech examples that contained group identifiers, we followed \citet{Kennedy2020ContextualizingHS} in using a corpus of New York Times articles (NYT), which is a collection of $12.5k$ non-hate sentences from New York Times articles, each mentioning one of 25 group identifiers.
+\textbf{Group Identifier Bias Metrics.} To evaluate group identifier bias, we evaluate false positive rate (FPR) differences, noted as FPRD, between examples mentioning one of 25 group identifiers provided by \citet{Kennedy2020ContextualizingHS} and the overall FPR.
+In addition, we followed \citet{Kennedy2020ContextualizingHS} in using a New York Times articles (NYT) corpus of 25$k$ non-hate sentences, each mentioning one of 25 group identifiers.
 This corpus specifically provides an opportunity to measure FPR---reported as ({NYT Acc.}), equivalent to $1-$FPR.
-Additionally, following the evaluation protocol of~\cite{Dixon2018MeasuringAM} and~\cite{Zhang2020DemographicsSN}, we incorporate the Identity Phrase Templates Test Sets (reported as IPTTS), which consists of $77k$ hate and non-hate examples mentioning group identifiers, generated with templates.
+Additionally, following the evaluation protocol of~\citet{Dixon2018MeasuringAM} and~\citet{Zhang2020DemographicsSN}, we incorporate the Identity Phrase Templates Test Sets (reported as IPTTS), which consists of $77k$ hate and non-hate examples mentioning group identifiers, generated with templates.
 Following these works, for IPTTS we compute FPRD as $\sum_{z} |\mathrm{FPR}_z - \mathrm{FPR}_{overall}|$, where $\textrm{FPR}_z$ is false positive rate on sentences with the group identifier $z$, and $\mathrm{FPR}_{overall}$ is the overall false positive rate.